fl101/awardfares-blog/_posts/2024-03-18-eurobonus-updates-mar-2024.md

 ### 2. Free Trip to Asia with SAS Amex Elite (Get 60.000 EB Points)

 American Express and SAS offer a new promotion with an insane welcome bonus when applying to the SAS Amex Elite (their highest tier) credit card.
-This time they offer **60.000 EuroBonus points**, which is comparable to what premium cards offer in the United States.
+This time they offer **60.000 EuroBonus points** (15 000 in Norway), which is comparable to what premium cards offer in the United States.
 Typically, it ranges between 12k and 30k points.

 The 60k points are enough for a return trip with SAS Go Bonus to/from Asia and North America.